 Dogs are often barkier at home because they’re protecting their territory.
 The trouble is, your neighbor isn’t an intruder – she’s your neighbor!

-- In many cases, a white noise generator is helpful as well.
+In many cases, a white noise generator is helpful as well.
 These tools are especially useful for drowning out the sound of noisy neighbors or apartment neighbors.
+Fans, music, and TV can also help.

 - Start to only give treats when your dog looks at you in the presence of your neighbors.
 You can stop here if you’d like – you just taught your dog to look at you in exchange for a treat when she sees the neighbors!